Microsoft dispels rumors of stealth Windows updates

 Microsoft officials are seeking to dispel rumors the company is performing stealth updates on Windows machines.
 They are also pledging to be more transparent in the future to prevent such misunderstandings from happening again.

 Reports of secret updates began circulating after at least two sites reported that Windows Update pushed patches on machines - even though the automatic update feature had been disabled.
-Both this post on ZDNet Hardware 2.0 and this one from Windows Secrets said machines running Vista and XP SP2 versions of Windows each had nine files updated on them despite being configured to prevent the auto-updates.
+According to various reports, machines running Vista and XP SP2 versions of Windows each had nine files updated on them despite being configured to prevent the auto-updates.

 "It's surprising that these files can be changed without the user's knowledge," the Windows Secrets post said.
 "The Automatic Updates dialog box in the Control Panel can be set to prevent updates from being installed automatically.
 However, with Microsoft's latest stealth move, updates to the WU executables seem to be installed regardless of the settings - without notifying users."